epw/consensus/consensus.md

 Maybe you want to feel what it would be like to be able to seize spirits by their names and command them.
 Maybe you like talking about whether souls exist and what it would mean if they did, and want to try out being someone who knows they do, can act on them, but still stays up late talking about what it means.
 Maybe you hear power corrupts, but want to play out struggling between that and using power to do good.
 Maybe Mages sound like the kind of people you want to associate with, and think like, and this seems like a good way to try it out.

-Maybe you’ve felt like you realized something about the world, and you’ve been waiting for something that says it’s real, for a long time.
+Maybe you’ve felt like you realized something true about the world, and you’ve been waiting for something that says it’s real, for a long time.

 \newpage